Nostoc101/Vigilant-system-/README.md

 ---

-## 💙 Why Squichy Free?
+## 💙 Why  VIGILANT-SYSTEM?

-Squichy Free is made to be accessible.
+ VIGILANT-SYSTEM is made to be accessible.

 You don't need to start everything from zero.
 The project gives you a base that you can study and transform into your own bot.

-Whether you want to experiment, learn JavaScript/Node.js, customize a WhatsApp bot, or create your own project, **Squichy Free** is designed to give you a head start.
+Whether you want to experiment, learn JavaScript/Node.js, customize a WhatsApp bot, or create your own project, ** VIGILANT-SYSTEM** is designed to give you a head start.

 ---

-## 🌐 Connect With DsPrimis
+## 🌐 Connect With Nostoc

 <div align="center">